EDS | Ehlers-Danlos Syndrome

 Specialized Physical Therapy for EDS & Hypermobility Conditions

-EDS stands for Ehlers Danlos Syndrome and is a common complex condition that is not known by most clinicians.
-Most individuals with EDS are put into a “protocol” category with other conditions unrelated to the presentation of EDS symptoms.
+EDS and Hypermobility conditions are commonly undiagnosed by most clinicians.
+Most individuals with EDS are put into categories unrelated to the presentation of EDS symptoms.
 This results in compromised progress and high risk of injury.

-Have you been told that you can only do 1 day a week for physical therapy because of your condition?
-Whether your situation is home bound or not working, physical therapy services is necessary the begin regulatory your system to help you get over the hump faster and safer.
+Have you been told that you can’t exercise because of your condition?
+Whether your situation is home bound or not working, physical therapy services is necessary for recovery.
+It begins with regulating your internal system so that your external systems works properly.

-At Parr PT, you’ll work with kind and patient therapists who are EDS experts and fully understand this condition including secondary diagnosis’.
-Some include: mast cell activation disorder, Chiari malformation, chronic fatigue syndrome, mitral valve prolapse, and POTS.
-Each person is a “Zebra” (individualized or one of a kind) so each program is uniquely designed and customized.
-No “protocol” and no one gets the same program.
-Contact us today to schedule a FREE phone consultation or an in-person evaluation in Austin or Houston.
+At PARR PT, you’ll work with kind and patient therapists who are EDS experts and fully understand this condition including secondary diagnosis’.
+Using our “3-Systems” approach, this allows for a safer and more effective recovery with longer lasting results.
+Some include: mast cell activation disorder, Chiari malformation, chronic fatigue syndrome, and POTS.
+Each person is a “Zebra” (one of a kind) so each program is uniquely designed and individualized.
+At PARR PT, we do not believe in a “one size fits all” or “protocol” approach.

 Our experience of over 10 years of medical graded exercise programs allow for safe and effective exercise routines that consider heart conditions, autonomic dysfunction, and autoimmune conditions.
 We understand the most EDS clients are fearful of doing exercises due to easy bruising, fatigue, previous dislocations, or other medical related issues.
 You’ll need one of our more thorough assessments that includes: